wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 (Bastille-Rousseau et al. 2016), although predation can still occur after the calving period (Lewis & Mahoney 2014).
 However, on Fogo Island, coyotes are the only predator of caribou.

-We fitted 29 (n = 15 in 2016; n = 14 in 2017) adult female caribou on
-Fogo Island (n = 25) and Western Indian Island (n = 4) with GPS collars (1240g, GPS 4400M; Lotek Wireless Inc., Newmarket, Ontario, Canada).
-Collars were deployed on individual caribou for two years and collars were redeployed on the same individuals for the duration of our study.
-Collars were programmed to collect relocation fixes every 2 hours.
-All animal capture and handling procedures were consistent with the American Society of Mammologists guidelines (Sikes & Gannon 2011) and were approved by Memorial University Animal Use Protocol No. 20152067.
-During routine fieldwork on May 30, 2017, we observed an unmarked male caribou swim between Perry and Eastern Indian Islands, a swim of at least 470m which took ~9 minutes (~52m/minute).
-To determine the prevalence of ocean swimming for the Fogo Island caribou herd, we queried nearly 200,000 GPS relocations from 26/29 collared adult female caribou between April 2016 and March 2019.
-We determined all instances of individual caribou moving between islands.
-We restricted the GPS dataset to the ice-free months of the year (beginning of April to end of November) and we assumed caribou swam in the ocean between islands when consecutive relocation fixes, i.e., 2 hour intervals, were located on different islands.
-For each swimming event, we identified the origin island, the terminal island, and the duration of time spent on the terminal island before swimming again.

 Forage limitation could explain movement between islands.
 Forage scarcity has been proposed as a potential reason why caribou move